Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated both `mini-default` and `mini-dark` to use the latest classes built in the `card` module with proper colors.
 - Deprecated `.alert` and all that comes with it, updated flavors to reflect this.
 I will update all docs after commiting, just to be on the safe side.
 By the way, `mini-default` is now `6.12KB` without the deprecated components and with a few of the additions already built-in.
 Pretty happy with how it's coming along right now!
 - Updated docs just barely to make sure that the new `.toast` component will easily find a suitable home in them.
+- Implemented `.toast` quite quickly and without doing too much work on it, seems to work pretty well.
+Documentation, mixins and customization not yet done.